 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

 In later years she studied with Leo Weiner and Szekely at the Franz Liszt Academy in Budapest, with Professor Robert Teichmuller at the Leipzig Conservatory, and with Paul Weingarten of the Vienna Conservatory.
 She also won the Grand Prix de l'Academie Franz Liszt.

-Sir Malcolm Sargent first brought her to the notice of the British public after a successful orchestral concert.
-Since that time she has been a regular visitor to the United Kingdom, and has played more or less everywhere both in recital and with orchestra.
+Sir Malcolm Sargent first brought her to the notice of the British public after a successful orchestral concert and she became a regular visitor to the United Kingdom, playing more or less everywhere both in recital and with orchestra.

-Madame Rév plays regularly all over Europe and has been the soloist with such conductors as Sir Adrian Boult, André Cluytens, Jascha Horenstein, Eugen Jochum, Josef Krips, Rafael Kubelik, Hans Schmidt-Isserstedt, Konstantin Silvestri and Waltert Susskind.
+Madame Rév played regularly all over Europe and was the soloist with such conductors as Sir Adrian Boult, André Cluytens, Jascha Horenstein, Eugen Jochum, Josef Krips, Rafael Kubelik, Hans Schmidt-Isserstedt, Konstantin Silvestri and Waltert Susskind.
 In 1963 she was invited to make her debut in the United States by the Rockefeller Institute.
 Subsequently she made her New York debut with a recital at the Town Hall which was oustandingly successful.

-For some years now Madame Rév has made her home in Paris.
-Between her travels to Japan, Hong Kong, the Middle East, Africa and elsewhere, she teaches at the Université Musicale Internationale de Paris.
-Each year she gives a public masterclass on interpretation which is always very much appreciated.
+From her home in Paris, and between travels to Japan, Hong Kong, the Middle East, Africa and elsewhere, Madame Rév taught for many years at the Université Musicale Internationale de Paris, giving annual public masterclasses on interpretation which were always very much appreciated.